apache/cordova-plugin-splashscreen/README.md

     <preference name="SplashScreenDelay" value="3000" />
 ```

+Note also that this value used to be seconds, and not milliseconds, so values less than 30 will still be treated as seconds. ( Consider this a deprecated patch that will disapear in some future version. )

 - `FadeSplashScreen` (boolean, defaults to `true`): Set to `false` to
   prevent the splash screen from fading in and out when its display
   state changes.